strapi/strapi/docs/docs/how-to-install-packages.md

 # Best practices for installing packages in Strapi

-When working with the Strapi mono repo, it's important to follow best practices for installing packages to avoid potential issues and ensure consistent results.
+When working with the Strapi monorepo, it's important to follow best practices for installing packages to avoid potential issues and ensure consistent results.
 Instead of using the standard **`yarn add`** command, we recommend using **`yarn lerna add <package_name> --scope @strapi/<module_name>`** for installing packages.

 This approach uses Lerna, a tool for managing JavaScript projects with multiple packages, to ensure that the package is installed in the correct location and version across all modules.
 The **`--scope`** flag specifies the specific module that the package should be installed in, ensuring that it's only installed where it's needed.